How It Works

 • Optionally set a time lock to prevent proposals and disputes until a specific date

-• Optionally provide your email for notifications
+• Optionally provide your email and/or Telegram for notifications

 Step 2: Fund the Bet